meterXu/selenium-ide/packages/selenium-side-runner/README.md

 # Selenium SIDE Runner
-Runs exported Selenium IDE tests in command line
+Runs exported JetRecord tests in command line

 ## Installation
 Node.js is required to use `selenium-side-runner`.